strapdata/ecm/README.md

 Known issues
 ------------
+- Not every options from ccm work with ecm.
+Only a limited subset is used.
+  Support will be extended according to our needs.

-- ecm only works on localhost for now.
+- Ecm only works on localhost for now.
 If you want to create multiple node clusters, the simplest way is to use multiple loopback aliases.
 On modern linux distributions you probably don't need to do anything, but on Mac OS X, you will need to create the aliases with